 MOM.CEO: The word NO is a powerful word in business, but how does it work in your home?
 Or is YES the more powerful answer?

 Olga Balakleets: I don’t really believe in strictly either saying YES or NO. As a mother, I would have to say that I lean more to the word YES!
 I believe that in order to have harmony in one’s housekeeping the right balance is extremely important especially when it comes to your children.
 I feel that the word NO interferes with this balance.
 If the answer should be really NO (even though I want to say YES) then I try to find a creative way of saying it and implementing it.
 I am very much a person that tries in life and business to finding various balances while not compromising my own principles.

 I think a good tactic rather than simply saying NO is to ask more questions in order to get to the root of the issue before answering in the hopes that my son will rethink his question to me and this will make him feel like his request or his opinion matters to me.

 MOM.CEO: How do you want to look back and be remembered as a MOM and a CEO?

-OB: It’s an interesting question considering that our upcoming Creative Women Conference on June 5 and 6th, we plan to speak a lot about careers and being mothers, etc. But, personally, for myself, I would like to be remembered as a loving and kind mother who did not have to say NO too often and did not interfere or destroy my child’s dreams, but who gave him the freedom to choose his destiny in life while being totally supportive towards what was important for him no matter what my personal feelings might be.
+Olga Balakleets: It’s an interesting question considering that at our upcoming Creative Women Conference on June 5 and 6th, we plan to speak a lot about careers and being mothers, etc. But, personally, for myself, I would like to be remembered as a loving and kind mother who did not have to say NO too often and did not interfere or destroy my child’s dreams, but who gave him the freedom to choose his destiny in life while being totally supportive towards what was important for him no matter what my personal feelings might be.

 I think all women want to be remembered for being supportive of their children?
 I don’t believe women would want to be remembered as being a difficult mother who ‘mentally tortured’ her child!